 Thus, Ra and Sha were saved from being chopped.

-This is a story that you would have heard in your childhood and you would have felt delighted that trees and animals were not harmed in the end.
-However, not every tree is as lucky as Ra and Sha and unlike in the story, the animals can’t really fight against the modern-day woodcutters.
-What it results in – Deforestation.
+You would have heard this story in childhood and felt delighted that trees and animals were not harmed.
+However, not every tree is as lucky as Ra and Sha, and unlike in the story, the animals can’t fight against the modern-day woodcutters.

 Deforestation does everything opposite – it drives climate change, damages food production, and makes the land unusable.

-When early civilization started evolving, trees were being cut for fuel and for building homes.
+When early civilization started evolving, trees were being cut for fuel and building homes.
 The scope has broadened extensively in the last 200 years, especially post-industrialization.

 According to the World Bank, since 1990, the world has lost more than 5 million hectares of forest cover, an area larger than Costa Rica.